pydantic/pydantic/docs/usage/models.md

     """
 ```

-If you set `Config` or make use of `validator` in your generic model definition, it is applied
+If you set the `model_config` or make use of `@field_validator` or other Pydantic decorators in your generic model
-to concrete subclasses in the same way as when inheriting from `BaseModel`.
-Any methods defined on
+definition, they will be applied to parametrized subclasses in the same way as when inheriting from a `BaseModel`
-your generic class will also be inherited.
+subclass.
+Any methods defined on your generic class will also be inherited.

-Pydantic's generics also integrate properly with mypy, so you get all the type checking
+Pydantic's generics also integrate properly with type checkers, so you get all the type checking
-you would expect mypy to provide if you were to declare the type without using `GenericModel`.
+you would expect if you were to declare a distinct type for each parametrization.

 !!! note
-    Internally, pydantic uses `create_model` to generate a (cached) concrete `BaseModel` at runtime,
+    Internally, Pydantic creates subclasses of `BaseModel` at runtime when generic models are parametrized.
-    so there is essentially zero overhead introduced by making use of `GenericModel`.
+    These classes are cached, so there should be minimal overhead introduced by the use of generics models.

-To inherit from a GenericModel without replacing the `TypeVar` instance, a class must also inherit from
+To inherit from a generic model and preserve the fact that it is generic, the subclass must also inherit from
 `typing.Generic`:

 ```py